-The School of Business and the Computer Center are housed in a 57,000 square foot complex on the east side of the campus.
-The Computer Center is equipped with both standalone equipment and terminals to the larger Computer Center at Auburn.
+Clement Hall, named in honor of Tom F. Clement in 2006, houses the School of Business and the Computer Center in a complex on the east side of the campus.
+The Computer Center is equipped with both stand-alone equipment and terminals to the larger Computer Center at Auburn University.

-The School of Nursing shares with Medical Technology a 39,175 square foot facility that was completed in 1988 and named in honor of Dr. Irma B. Moore in 1993.
+The School of Nursing shares with Medical Technology a facility that was completed in 1988 and named in honor of Dr. Irma B. Moore in 1993.
 It contains faculty offices, classrooms, and laboratories.
 The Learning Center is also located in Moore Hall.

-The AUM Library and the University's administrative offices are situated in the 100,000 square foot Library building.
-Also located in the Library building are the Center for Demographic and Cultural Research, the Center for Special Services, and the offices of Advancement and Alumni Services, the School of Continuing Education, Contracts and Grants Administration, and University Relations.
-The Deichelmann Conference Center is on the tenth floor of the Library building.
+The AUM Library and the University's administrative offices are situated in library building.
+Also located in the library building are the Center for Demographic and Cultural Research, the Center for Special Services, and the offices of Advancement and Alumni Services, the School of Continuing Education, Contracts and Grants Administration, and University Relations.
+The Deichelmann Conference Center is on the tenth floor of the library building.

-Taylor Center, named in honor of Watson Robbins Taylor in 1999, contains the cafeteria, the bookstore, a computer lab, student study and television lounges, the university theatre, conference rooms, SGA, the Student Service Center, the Cashier's Office, the Housing and Residence Life Office, the university Police Department, the Office of Enrollment Services, the Career Development Center, Central Advising, the Counseling Center, the Financial Aid Office, the Student Activities Office, the Student Affairs Office, Student Support services, and Army ROTC.
+Taylor Center, named in honor of Watson Robbins Taylor in 1999, contains the cafeteria, the bookstore, a computer lab, student study areas, university theatre, conference rooms, SGA, Student Service Center, Cashier's Office, Housing and Student Life Office, University Police Department, Office of Enrollment Services, Career Development Center, Central Advising, Counseling Center, Financial Aid Office, Student Activities Office, Student Affairs Office, Student Support Services, Aumnibus office, Campus Activities Board, and Army ROTC.

-The Physical Education and Athletic complex contains offices, classrooms, an indoor track, and a multipurpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.
+The Physical Education and Athletic complex contains offices, classrooms, and a multipurpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.

-Auburn University Montgomery also maintains offices located throughout Montgomery for some of its research and training centers.
+AUM also maintains offices located throughout Montgomery for some of its research and training centers.
 The Office of University Outreach and the Center for Business and Economic Development are housed in the Montgomery Area Center for Entrepreneurial Development (Montgomery's Small Business Incubator).
 The Incubator, a Montgomery Area Chamber of Commerce facility on South Court Street, lies just south of downtown near west Montgomery.
-The Center for Government and Public Affairs, the Center for Advanced Technologies, and the Advanced Training Group can be found in the Alabama TechnaCenter research park.
-The TechnaCenter is situated in east Montgomery approximately fives miles from the AUM campus.
+The Center for Government and Public Affairs, the Center for Advanced Technologies, and the Advanced Training Group can be found in the Alabama Techna-Center research park.
+The TechnaCenter is situated in east Montgomery approximately five miles from the AUM campus.

-AUM Library
+AUM LIBRARY

-The AUM Library is housed in a two-phased complex that includes a ten-story tower.
-The library collection contains over 300,000 books and 1,500 periodical subscriptions.
-The library provides Internet access to more than 70 databases covering all academic disciplines.
-The library also has extensive collections of documents and periodicals on microfilm, a growing collection of manuscripts and archival materials, and several CD-ROM databases that index U.S. census data.
+The AUM Library is housed in a two-phased complex that includes a 10-story tower.
+The library collection contains over 300,000 books and 2,200 periodical subscriptions.
+The library provides Internet access to more than 100 databases covering all academic disciplines.
+The library has extensive collections of documents and periodicals on microfilm, a growing collection of manuscripts and archival materials, and several CD-ROM databases that index U.S. census data.